 When working with habanero peppers – especially this many (you’ll need 50 to 60 for a cup of flakes) – wear kitchen gloves.
 These extra hot chilies can bring on severe chili burn.
-Wear them when both cutting the fresh chilies and when handling the dried versions.
-The oils and seeds that contain the majority of heat are still there after drying, so the burn can be just as bad.
+Wear them when both cutting the fresh chilies and even when handling the dried versions.
+Also read our post on treating chili burn before even beginning.

 Homemade Habanero Flakes